*Updated December 2022

 This pricing strategy conducted within the pharmaceutical industry has received strong backlash from society where prices of potentially life-saving drugs are marketed at a price that is not affordable to the majority of the population.

 Entire societies are now shifting focus.
-Income inequality is a subject that has been gaining momentum where the new common goal is to increase quality of life for all.
+Income inequality is a subject that has been gaining momentum where the new common goal is to increase the quality of life for all.
 This is only made possible by expanding wealth by developing new business models, products and services, and forms of production.

 Why waste the time and effort trying to come up with your own solution if one already exists out there?